hsu000001/IEDAEarthChem_paper/figures/TAS-dacite-chemistry/caption.md

-**Figure 2b.** Two TAS (Total Alkali versus Silica) diagrams showing samples that match the chemically-determined definition of dacite (contrast with Figure 2a).
+**Figure 2b.**  TAS (Total Alkali versus Silica) diagram showing samples that match the chemically-determined definition of dacite (contrast with Figure 2a, what authors assign as "dacite" in their writing).